 Learn how to peel garlic the quick and easy way with this amazing trick.
 Follow step by step instructions with bonus tips and alternatives from our readers.

 Here’s the original ‘How to Peel Garlic” post:

 OK, people, listen up.
 I need to know why this trick has been kept from me for so long and I need to know now!
 Why don’t we all know this?
 If you were in the dark about this too, it’s time to see the light.
 You may think you know how to peel garlic, but not like this.
 No more peeling a garlic clove with a little knife and getting the skins all stuck under your finger nails and having it take you 47 minutes before you have peeled garlic ready to cook with.
 If you have a recipe that calls for you to chop or mince garlic, for grated garlic, or for crushing it with a garlic press, this is essential information.
 You will be amazed.

 How to Peel Garlic the Quick and Easy Way

-My gramma sent me a link to this video from Martha Stewart cooking school the other day and I just had to try it for myself.
-I didn’t even have garlic on hand because I’ve pretty much given up on having the time and/or energy to cook a real (non-spaghetti or chili-based) meal and then fight my family into eating it lately, so I went to the store and bought a bunch of garlic just to experiment with.
+My grandma sent me a link to this video from Martha Stewart cooking school the other day and I just had to try it for myself.
+I didn’t even have garlic on hand because I’ve pretty much given up on having the time and/or energy to cook a real (non-spaghetti or chili-based) meal and then fight my family into eating it lately, so I went to the store and bought a bunch of whole garlic bulbs just to experiment with.